 The three voices files featuring Annette and Sherry Birkin.
 They are just simply full to the brim with every parent's nightmare; a situation where they are unable to be there for their children and are fearing for the child's life.
 Annette's situation is a hundred times worse.
 Not only is her husband indirectly responsible for the G/T-Virus outbreak in Raccoon City, but she's busy attempting to fix the mess all whilst only able to keep in touch with Sherry via telephone; calling to get Sherry excused from school and running home to grab something and then to the police station, Sherry all on her lonesome in the midst of a starting Zombie Apocalypse.
 The last few seconds of the third audio file are heart-pounding terrifying as Annette is now fully aware that this "monster" Sherry just heard is what once was her husband/Sherry's father, and now it's after her....

 The returning monsters have been given redesigns, ranging from a slight cleanup to a complete overhaul.
 William Birkin in particular is downright horrifying.

 Special mention goes to Mutant Steve's redesign.
-In Code: Veronica, he looks downright funny, because it looks like his head was pasted on a monster body and turned green, while the fangs are only noticable in a close up and eyes aren't creepy.
+In Code: Veronica, he looks downright funny, because it looks like his head was pasted on a monster body and turned green, while the fangs are only noticable in a close up and the eyes aren't creepy.
 Now, he's got a permanent grimace that shows off his fangs constantly and the overall nature of the mutation is even worse because the player can tell that it's Steve, but it's incorporated into his monster form well enough that it's not funny, but disturbing.
 And his mutation is also worse, with his skin bubbling like Curtis Miller's G-Mutation and his voice acting being more convincing.

 Steve has a serial number on his arm.
 In the same place that concentration camp victims had their serial numbers.
 Let that sink in.